mversluijs/homeassistant_nokiaxs2426gb_devicetracker/README.md

 Create a directory `custom_components` in your Home-Assistant configuration directory.
 Copy the whole [nokiaxs2426gb](./nokiaxs2426gb) folder from this project into the newly created directory `custom_components`.

-The result of your copy action(s) should yield a directory structure like so:
+The result of your copy action(s) should yield a directory structure like this:

 ```
 .homeassistant/